implementedrobotics/Nomad/Hardware/Actuator/NomadBLDC/ERRATA.md

 14. Change out FETs to more power efficient but lower voltage: CSD88584Q5DC
 15. Current layout makes heatsinking a bit problematic.
 Ceramic Caps in FET area are taller than the FETs making it impossible to heatsink across all FETs.
 16. PWM lines are inverted at DRV8323 inputs.
 A<->C
+17. If possible move PWM Timers to TIM8 from TIM1